'You eat with your eyes first', admittedly we all do.

 - Mint and sliced lemon to garnish.

 - Take two cups of water and add the roselle powder, stir it well.

 - Mix in the honey and lime juice till completely combined.

 - Strain the tea before you pour it into a glass.

 - This is an iced tea recipe; you can chill it in the refrigerator for a couple of hours or just add some ice cubes.
 Either way it tastes delicious!

-- Next Step simply Enjoy this refreshing drink like all the people around the world do.
+- Next step simply enjoy this refreshing roselle iced tea like all the people around the world do.

 - Amongst many benefits, hibiscus is known to help reduce blood pressure and other liver diseases.